hcorona/hcorona/README.md

 - 👋 Hi, I’m Humberto
 - 👀 I’m interested in
-  - Recommender Systems
-  - Search Systems
-  - Education
-  - Diversity & Inclusion
+  - Recommender and Search Systems, Community Building, Diversity & Inclusion
-  - Community Building
-- 📫 You can reach via issues
+ - 📫 You can reach on twitter @totopampin

 <!---
 hcorona/hcorona is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.